 - Black Tea

-Black tea is fully oxidized producing a hearty deep rich flavor of amber colored tea.
-It is the most popular style of tea in most western countries and used in many blends such as Earl Grey, English Breakfast and Chai.
+Black tea is fully oxidized producing a hearty deep rich flavor of the amber colored tea.
+It is the most popular style of tea in most western countries and used in many blends such as Earl Grey, English Breakfast, and Chai.